phantombuster/legacy-docs/nick.rst

             });
         });

-Example succeed if all selectors are present in the DOM
+This example succeeds if all selectors are present in the DOM:

     ::